jsbnr/nr-custom-viz-lab/readme.md

 ## Part 6 - Loading the currency data from API

 You need to load the data from the API and use it to set the `rate`.
-We'll do this using [axios](!https://axios-http.com/docs/intro) an http request library.
+We'll do this using [axios](https://axios-http.com/docs/intro) an http request library.

-> We dont actaulyl need axios, we could do it natively in nodejs but this is a good escuse to see how we can use npm modules!
+> We dont actually need axios, we could do it natively in nodejs but this is a good excuse to see how we can use npm modules!

 #### Step 1: